 During the year ended December 31, 2022, potentially dilutive shares relating to unvested restricted stock and our Convertible Notes Due 2022 and Convertible Notes Due 2025 were included in the computation of diluted earnings per share because their effect was dilutive.
 The inclusion of potentially dilutive shares of unvested restricted stock reflects the dilutive impact of 2,705,989 unvested shares of restricted stock.
-The inclusion of potentially dilutive shares arising from these instruments for an aggregate of 7,661,365 shares.
+The inclusion of potentially dilutive shares relating to our Convertible Notes Due 2022 and Convertible Notes Due 2025 represents the potentially dilutive shares arising from these instruments for an aggregate of 7,661,365 shares.
 The Convertible Notes Due 2022 matured in May 2022 and were repaid in cash upon maturity.
 Accordingly, the potentially dilutive impact of this instrument is included in the weighted average number of shares for a portion of the period, through the maturity date.
 In December 2022, all of the holders of the Company's Convertible Notes Due 2025 converted their notes into an aggregate of 5,757,698 common shares of the Company.
-Accordingly, the potentially dilutive impact of 5,757,698 common shares for a portion of the period, through the maturity date in the weighted average number of shares for a portion of the since into an aggregate of 5,757,698 common shares of the Company.
 Accordingly, the potentially dilutive impact of this instrument was included in the weighted average number of shares for a portion of the period, through the conversion date.